lukemetz/Distribute/README.md

 from distribute import whetlab_make_next_jobs_func

 if __name__ == "__main__":
     #Distribute uses a git remote for both synchronization and a shared data store.
+This remote must have a done.txt file and a running.txt file.
+These files keep track of done jobs and running jobs.
     remote_url = "git@github.com:example/example_remote.git"
     # A worker is the object that manges and interacts with the git remote in a synchronized way.
     # There can be multiple workers working on the same remote, but only one worker per local copy.